Pennar River Camping

 Suggested Itineraries

-• Day 1: Arrive at Nellore by noon, transfer to campsite (1–2 hours), set up tents by 3 PM, enjoy riverside relaxation and kayaking till 6 PM, end with a sunset bonfire at 7 PM.
+- Day 1: Arrive by noon from Bengaluru (3–4 hours drive), set up camp by 4 PM, enjoy a riverside walk, and end with a bonfire night at 8 PM.

 Ideal For